-These Cranberry Pistachio Shortbread Cookies with White Chocolate Glaze are easy, delicious and pretty.
-Perfect for holiday treats or gifts.
+These Cranberry Pistachio Shortbread Cookies are easy, delicious and pretty.
+With a white chocolate glaze, these festive cookies are perfect for holiday treats or gifts.

 These Cranberry Pistachio Shortbread are a holiday spin on a shortbread cookie I have made several times, with different flavours and toppings.
 This version uses chopped pistachios and dried cranberries both in and on top of the cookies.
 It also has a lovely white chocolate glaze.